 The International Baccalaureate Diploma Program offers a rigorous course of study that meets the needs of highly motivated students.
 It provides students of different linguistic, cultural, and educational backgrounds with the intellectual, social, and critical perspectives necessary for the adult world that lies ahead of them.
 IB provides students with perspectives and opportunities that can enable them to succeed in the competitive, modern world.
 Please contact either IB Diploma Program coordinator if you have any questions about the curriculum.
 The presentation from the most-recent IB Information Night is also available below.

 Students opting to undertake the school's most rigorous academic program undertake the full IB Diploma Program, intellectually challenging students both inside and outside the classes in a wide range of disciplines.
 Students can also pursue IB Certificates in individual classes.

 CAS, TOK, and the Extended Essay -- required components of the IB Diploma -- stem from the Learner Profile.
 Students pursuing IB Certificates in individual classes do not pursue CAS, TOK, or the Extended Essay.

 "CAS" stands for Creativity + Action + Service.
-Across junior and senior years, diploma candidates acrue at least 50 hours of planned and supervised activities in each category.
+Across junior and senior years, diploma candidates plan, participate and reflect about curricular and extra-curricular activities.
 Such participation is meant to encourage the appreciation of attitudes and values other than one's own, and to enable the student to communicate readily on both a philosophical and practical level.

 "TOK" is the Theory of Knowledge course.
-This course -- an after-school seminar junior year and a year-long course senior year -- stimulates critical reflection on the knowledge and experiences acquired both inside and outside the classroom; evaluates the bases of knowledge and experience; and develops a personal mode of thought based on critical examination of evidence and argument.
+This course stimulates critical reflection on the knowledge and experiences acquired both inside and outside the classroom; evaluates the bases of knowledge and experience; and develops a personal mode of thought based on critical examination of evidence and argument.